krivanek06/personal_website/src/content/posts/22_angular-default-image-placeholder/22_angular-default-image-placeholder.md

 ---
-title: ''
+title: 'Angular: Default Image Placeholder'
-seoTitle: ''
+seoTitle: 'Angular: Default Image Placeholder'
-seoDescription: ''
+seoDescription: 'Working on the frontend, most of the time you want to display images loaded from a CDN.
+The request...'
-slug:
+slug: 22_angular-default-image-placeholder
-tags: javascript, angular, rxjs, opinion
+tags: angular, tutorial
-order:
+order: 22
-datePublished:
+datePublished: 12.11.2023
-readTime:
+readTime: 3
-coverImage: ''
+coverImage: 22_angular-default-image-placeholder.webp
 ---

 Working on the frontend, most of the time you want to display images loaded from a CDN.
 The request takes some time and while it is not yet completed a nasty placeholder is displayed until the image is loaded (or when it fails).